-During 2005, the seasonal cycle of nitrate (a source of nitrogen) and silicate (a source of silica which is critical for some dominant species of phytoplankton) showed the typical pattern of depletion in surface waters following the spring phytoplankton bloom.
+During 2006, the seasonal cycle of nitrate (a source of nitrogen) and silicate (a source of silica which is critical for some dominant species of phytoplankton) showed the typical pattern of depletion in surface waters following the spring phytoplankton bloom.
 We were unable to determine the time of the onset and duration of the spring phytoplankton bloom because of a gap in observations (Figure 2).
-However, the average seasonally-adjusted biomass of phytoplankton at Station 27 was at the lowest level observed since 1999.
-This may have been due to warmer surface temperatures and more intense stratification during the summer productive period.
+However, the average seasonally-adjusted biomass of phytoplankton at Station 27 recovered from a declining trend observed since 2002.